davidgm94/birth/README.md

 * Userspace

 ### x86_64
+* Make the kernel PIE (Position-Independent Executable)
 * ACPI
-* memory map
-* To consider: update to Limine 3.0 and forget about Stivale?
+* To consider: update to Limine protocol and forget about Stivale 2?
 * Catch up to the RISCV progress

 ## Task to be done in order to update Limine